openwsn-berkeley/ringmaster/README.md

 Break the chain by killing a process and observe what happens!

 TODO:
--reactoring + unit tests on ringmaster
--client as object
--various error-handling strategies at ringmaster startup -moving simulation to CoAP
+-unit tests on ringmaster/client + integration tests -various error-handling strategies at ringmaster startup -moving simulation to CoAP